 To deliver for our customers, we need to work as one cohesive team wherever we are in the world.
 Our open and inclusive environment ensures that we can.

+People are at the heart of everything we do in FCO Services and we recognise that a diverse workforce and inclusive approach is critical to our success.
 Our culture both values and actively promotes diversity and inclusion.
-We aim to attract and retain the best talent from the widest pool, and we encourage everyone here to fulfil their potential.
+We aim to attract, retain and motivate the best talent from the widest pool, and we encourage everyone here to fulfil their potential.
 Our approach to recruitment and selection is fair, open and based purely on merit.
 Our approach to discrimination is one of zero tolerance.

 Learning & development

 As you would expect from accredited Investors in People, our learning and development provision is outstanding.
 We recognise it is essential to our success.
 The critical nature of our work means that it has to be delivered by well-informed and well-trained people performing to their best.

 Our ongoing investment gives all our people access to recognised industry-standard training.
 We deliver skills training across every area of our work, from Oracle modules for our financial teams to accredited technical training for our installation teams.
 We also recognise the importance of strong management capability with a host of management and other core training.

 All of this means that you’ll have every opportunity to gain new technical and professional skills – helping you achieve our business objectives and, of course, your own career aims.